 We intend to make regular quarterly distributions to holders of shares of our common stock.
 We intend to pay a pro rata initial distribution with respect to the period commencing on the completion of this offering and ending on , 2017, based on \$ per share for a full quarter.
 On an annualized basis, this would be \$ per share, or an annual distribution rate of approximately %, assuming an initial public offering price of \$ per share, which is the mid-point of the initial public offering price range set forth on the cover page of this prospectus.
 We intend to maintain our initial distribution rate for the 12-month period following completion of this offering unless our actual or anticipated results of operations, cash flows or financial position, economic or market conditions or other factors differ materially from the assumptions used in our estimate.
-Any future distributions will be at the discretion of our board of directors and will be dependent upon a number of factors, including our actual and anticipated results of operations, cash flows and financial position, our qualification as a REIT, prohibitions or other restrictions under financing agreements, economic and market conditions, applicable law and other factors described herein.
+Any future distributions will be at the discretion of our board of directors and will be dependent upon a number of factors, including our actual and anticipated results of operations, cash flows and financial position, our qualification as a REIT, prohibitions or other factors described herein.